FAQs

 This is a public forum in which residents are welcome to engage and pose questions or comments to the Taskforce.
 The Council has also committed financial resources to carbon reduction, with a provision of £7.5m of dedicated capital funding for this purpose over the next four years.
 More information on our response to the Climate Emergency is available at: https://www.cheshirewestandchester.gov.uk/your-council/councillors-and-committees/the-climate-emergency/the-climate-emergency.aspx

-The car park will incorporate provision for electric vehicle charging to support the increase in low carbon transportation.
+The car park incorporates provision for electric vehicle charging to support the increase in low carbon transportation.
 The design of the car park has been worked through in great detail to limit the ongoing operational energy consumption and, therefore, carbon impact.

 The Energy Statement submitted for planning confirms a number of the energy efficient design elements which have been included in the car park design, these include;